From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Analysis and Discussion

 On the unreachable maze \texttt{gen\_maze\_057}, this vision deficit is catastrophic: Opus maps a 9$\times$9 grid as 11$\times$11 with incorrectly placed walls, then brute-forces a 14-step path \emph{through cells that are actually walls}---confidently declaring the maze reachable when it is not.
 GPT-5.4 without reasoning correctly reports this maze as unreachable in 2.6 seconds, demonstrating superior visual parsing even without any chain-of-thought.

-\paragraph{High accuracy still means brute-force.} The crucial insight is that even the best-performing models---GPT-5.4 at 91\%, Gemini~3.1~Pro at 79\%---are still brute-forcing.
+\paragraph{High accuracy still means brute-force.} The crucial insight is that even the best-performing models---GPT-5.5 at 96\%, GPT-5.4 at 91\%, Gemini~3.1~Pro at 79\%---are still brute-forcing.
 They simply brute-force on a \emph{correct} grid.
-The evidence is threefold: (1)~Performance scales with thinking token budget, not with any spatial heuristic---adding more tokens yields more solves, in a pattern consistent with longer serial search.
-(2)~On ultra-hard 20$\times$20 mazes, GPT-5.4 hits the token limit and gives up, declaring 4/7 reachable mazes ``unreachable.''
+The evidence is threefold: (1)~Performance scales with thinking token budget, not with any spatial heuristic---adding more tokens yields more solves, in a pattern consistent with longer serial search; this holds for GPT-5.5 (15$\to$92$\to$96) just as it does for GPT-5.4.
+(2)~On ultra-hard 20$\times$20 mazes, GPT-5.5~medium still bottoms out at 4/10, with the same failure mode as GPT-5.4---hitting the token limit on the longest reachable paths and defaulting to ``unreachable.''
 A human traces the same maze visually in seconds.
-(3)~Token efficiency varies by 9$\times$ across providers (1,710 vs.\ 15,171 tokens per solve), consistent with different search strategies expressed in text but inconsistent with human-like spatial planning, which should not require proportionally more computation for the same visual structure.
+(3)~Token efficiency varies by 14$\times$ across providers (1,096 for GPT-5.5~low vs.\ 15,171 for Gemini~3~Flash), consistent with different search strategies expressed in text but inconsistent with human-like spatial planning, which should not require proportionally more computation for the same visual structure.

 This is fundamentally different from human maze solving.
 Humans engage spatial perception directly---tracing paths with their eyes, recognizing dead ends holistically, and planning routes without step-by-step enumeration.
 Models convert vision to language, then search through language.
 The conversion step is lossy (especially for Claude), and the search step is computationally expensive relative to the task's intrinsic difficulty.